 About the Exhibit

-Please note, due to Smithsonian Institution conservation and preservation protocols, the selection of objects and images on this website may differ from the items on exhibit in the museum’s New York City: A Portrait Through Stamp Art gallery.
+Please note, due to Smithsonian Institution conservation and preservation protocols, the selection of objects and images on this website may differ from the items on exhibit in the museum’s Alexander Hamilton: Soldier, Secretary, Icon gallery.